wp-cool-tools/speed-contact-bar/README.txt

 Each icon appears if you set its target URL in the option page.
 The phone icons and numbers are clickable to trigger a phone call.
 The e-mail is clickable to open a mail client.

 = Demo =
 You want to test Speed Contact Bar before installing on your site?
-Try it out on your free dummy site and [click here](https://demo.tastewp.com/speed-contact-bar).
+Try it out on your free WordPress playground and [click here](https://playground.wordpress.net/?theme=twentytwentyone&plugin=speed-contact-bar).

 = What users said =